How Do You Determine Surface Area

 • Decomposition: Break the irregular shape into smaller, more manageable shapes.
 Calculate the surface area of each smaller shape and then add them together.

 • Approximation: Approximate the irregular shape with a regular shape.
-For example, an oddly shaped piece of land could be approximated as a rectangle or a series of rectangles.
+Here's one way to look at it: an oddly shaped piece of land could be approximated as a rectangle or a series of rectangles.

 • Integration: Use calculus to integrate the function that describes the surface.
 This technique is particularly useful for complex curved surfaces.